-Spanish French toast, torrijas, is traditionally served during Easter, but there's really no reason why you shouldn't enjoy this tasty treat any time of year.
+Spanish-style French toast, torrijas, is traditionally served during Easter, but there's really no reason why you shouldn't enjoy this tasty treat any time of year.
 Soft inside, crisp outside and gently and warmly flavored, it'll be love at first bite.

 As with many traditional recipes, there are various ways of making this - in fact some versions soak the bread in sweet wine, and toppings vary from honey to cinnamon sugar, as I have here.
 But the principle is much the same nonetheless.
 I've adapted from a couple recipes, including this one.

 After the bread has soaked, dip it in egg before frying it in oil.
 The result is an incredibly soft filling with a gently crisp outside.
 If you've ever disliked French toast for being a bit too eggy, you won't have that complaint here.

 One note on the bread - one thing that is consistent is that you should use slightly stale bread.
 In fact, the recipe was developed many centuries ago as a way to use up old bread.
 Even pretty hard works as I have tested out.
 In terms of what kind, white is probably best and not too dense nor too many holes.

-- 1 cup milk 240ml
+- 1 cup milk

 - 1 cinnamon stick

-- 2 tbsp sugar
+- 2 tablespoon sugar

 - 1 egg

-- 1 tbsp sugar
+- 1 tablespoon sugar

-- 1/4 tsp cinnamon
+- ¼ teaspoon cinnamon

-Put the slices of bread in the bottom of a dish then pour over the warm milk.
+- Put the slices of bread in the bottom of a dish then pour over the warm milk.
 Leave it to absorb the milk, turning as needed.

-Whisk the egg in a dish big enough to fit a piece of bread in.
+- Whisk the egg in a dish big enough to fit a piece of bread in.

-Stir together the sugar and cinnamon and sprinkle some over the cooked torrijas to serve.
+- Stir together the sugar and cinnamon and sprinkle some over the cooked torrijas to serve.